DaveyJH/ci-portfolio-one-v4/README.md

 ## Credits

 ### Content
+- The idea to link to lines of code within github commits came from [Chase Woodford](http://www.chasewoodford.com/blog/linking-highlighted-lines-code-github/)
 ### Media
 - The photos being used in the site are currently from [Unsplash](https://unsplash.com) but will be updated with photographs from Katie's albums as soon as she has chosen them
 ### Acknowledgements